TABLE OF CONTENTS

 Watch Your Sales

 You need to determine what is a good profit margin for a product or service and cut all those that fail to reach this predetermined threshold (i.e., cut your “loser” products).
-For instance, if you sell coffee at 50 percent margins but pastries at 5 percent, then your pastry inventory may need to be cut back.
+For instance, if you sell coffee at 50% margins but pastries at 5%, your pastry inventory may need to be cut back.

 Pad Your Inventory

-One of the most effective ways to boost your profit margin is to plan your inventory wisely.
-Take the time to research your market so that you meet product demand without overstocking or suffering a shortage.
-It’s generally a good idea to slightly overestimate supply of whichever products generate the highest product margin (i.e., your “winner” products).
+One of the most effective ways to boost your small business’s profit margin is to wisely plan your inventory.
+Take the time to research your market so you can meet product demand without overstocking or suffering a shortage.
+It’s generally a good idea to slightly overestimate the supply of whichever products generate the highest product margin (i.e., your “winner” products).